Covid Re-opening FAQ's

 Adult £7.50, Concession £6.50, U16 £4.00, Family £20

 We encourage all our visitors to use contactless payments during their time with us.
+If you book online you get a 25% discount.

 What can I expect when I visit?

 We have made some changes to help our visitor social distance.
-Visitors to the house and garden must now enter from the car park (located behind the Selborne Arms), this is be clearly marked.
+Visitors to the house and garden can now enter from the car park (located behind the Selborne Arms), this is be clearly marked.
 The path will lead you round the edge of the grounds to the house, where we have installed a kiosk.

-If you wish to visit both the garden & the house you will be directed to the museum shop where you can purchase both house and gardens.
+If you wish to visit both the garden & the house you will be directed to the museum shop where you can purchase admission to both the house and gardens.
 You will be issued with a guide that takes you around the house one way, you will exit the house directly into the gardens and then can proceed to look around them.

 What other measures will be in place around the house.